ktutnik/graphql-directive/README.md

 You can use the validation directive with other directives by following the same process as described above.

 ### Available Plugins
-The `@validate` directive provides a range of ready-to-use plugins, each of which is implemented using popular JavaScript validation libraries such as Yup, Validator.js, and Joi.
+The `@validate` directive provides a range of ready-to-use plugins, each of which is implemented using popular JavaScript validation libraries such as Yup, Validator.js.
 These plugins enable you to easily apply various types of validation to your GraphQL schema.

 - [x] Validator.js Plugin
 - [ ] Yup Plugin
-- [ ] Join Plugin

 ### Custom Plugin
 The `@validate` directive is highly extensible, allowing you to create your own validation plugins using your preferred validation library.
 This flexibility enables you to add custom validation rules to your GraphQL schema, ensuring that your application data is properly validated.